andrefs/node-ricochet/readme.md

-# ricochet : connect channels using triggers and response actions
+# ricochet

-`ricochet` lets you connect channels by adding recipes which define actions and the triggers that set them off.
+Connect channels by adding recipes which define actions and the triggers that set them off.

 # Installing